andrewhick/pandora/README.md

 ## Introduction

-Pandora is a pixelly cat game made using the [PICO-8 fantasy console](https://www.lexaloffle.com/pico-8.php).
+Pandora is a pixelly cat game made using the [PICO-8 fantasy console](https://www.lexaloffle.com/pico-8.php), coded in [Lua](https://www.lua.org/).

 You can play the game on [andrewhick.com/games](https://www.andrewhick.com/games).

-Explore each level while looking for your long lost socky.
-You get a medal if you have time to spare at the end.
+Get through gardens, dungeons and mountains while looking for your long lost socky.
+You can get a medal at the end of each level.

 * Controls: up, down left and right :)
-* Select: O on mobile, Z on computer
-* Menu: X on mobile and computer
+* Computer: Z = OK or wait, X = menu
+* Mobile: O = OK or wait, X = menu

+## Editing

+[Buy Pico-8](https://www.lexaloffle.com/pico-8.php) and load the latest .p8 file to edit the game.

 ## Exporting